Hot6ix/MyApplication/README.md

 5. Connect and Check
   - If connected wifi is better than others in list, do nothing
   - If anything in list is better than connected wifi, change to the better wifi
-  - After change, it check that wifi is available and can connect to the internet
+  - After change, check wifi is available

 Button is for re-scaning and app prints list(configured and sorted) using textview